DinoChiesa/apigee-edge-js/README.md

 Example:

-To create a new developer account:
+To create a new developer in Apigee Edge:

 ```js
 var edgejs = require('apigee-edge-js'),